ltfschoen/opengov-bot/README.md

    - Watch for incoming requests when you save the endpoint URL
    - If you don't see any logs, the request isn't reaching your server

-3. **Verify Tunnel Configuration**:
+3. **Verify SSH Tunnel Configuration**:
-   - Make sure the tunnel is forwarding to the correct port
+   - Make sure your SSH tunnel is active and forwarding to the correct port
-   - Check that the tunnel URL matches what you entered in Discord
+   - Check that your VPS domain is correctly configured with HTTPS
-   - Try restarting the tunnel with `python start_dev.py --tunnel-verbose`
+   - Try reconnecting the tunnel with `./connect_to_vps.sh`

 4. **Handle Port Conflicts**:
    - If you see an error like `Error: Port 8000 is already in use`, run this command to kill any processes using that port: